 10I lied, but you must be getting used to that by now.
 This isn't quite the way you estimate it.
 To get an unbiased estimate of π , you have to multiply this equation by n/(n-1), where n is the number of haplotypes in your sample.
 And, of course, if you're Bayesian you'll be even a little more careful.
-You'll estimate x_i using an appropriate prior on haplotype frequencies and you'll estimate the probability that haplotypes i and j are different at a randomly chosen position given the observed number of differences and the sequence length.
-That probability will be close to δ{ij}/N , but it won't be identical.
+You'll estimate x_i using an appropriate prior on haplotype frequencies and you'll estimate the probability that haplotypes i and j are different at a randomly chosen position given the observed number of differences and the sequence length and multiply that probability by the sequence length giving you the expected number of differences between those two haplotypes.
+The expected number of differences will be close δ{ij} , but it won't be identical and it won't be a single number.